zk4/zk-redux/README.md

 # zk-redux
+Reimplementation of Redux.
 Just for elabrating how redux and middleware works

 only support one reducer